St-Onge wants CBC role redefined before next election, possible change of government

 "And I really want to achieve that before the next election, to make sure that our public broadcaster is well-positioned as possible for the future," St-Onge said.

-Canada's news and cultural sectors would be at serious risk should the Conservatives form government under leader Pierre Poilievre, St-Onge said, which has her thinking about the next election and what she believes is on the line.
+Canada's news and cultural sectors would be at serious risk should the Conservatives form government under leader Pierre Poilievre, St-Onge said, adding it has her thinking about the next election and what she believes is on the line.

 "(Conservatives) have shown they think that the arts and cultural sector should be left to the free market," she said.